 - Extreme dry conditions (forecast was for 2 inches of rain that never occurred)

 When the fire was finally contained, and extinguished, 114 BWCA campsites, out of about 2,100, had been affected in some fashion.
 The fire burned so hot that bedrock was exposed.
 The firefighting effort involved over 120 firefighters and multiple aircraft.
 The cost was over $22 million.

 For the last 7 years, the Pagami Creek fire response has been documented and debated.
 Whether the initial response to let the fire burn in the small bog area was prudent during one of the driest summers in 140 years is a more complex question than it appears.

 Difficult and Complex Questions About Wildfires

 First of all, by extinguishing fires in wilderness areas, we violate the initial pretense of a wilderness area, which is to let nature take its course.
-Remember that it is only when a fire begins to spread, and threaten property and lives, action is taken.
+Remember, action is taken only when a fire begins to spread, and threaten property and lives.
 Nonetheless, it was a very dry year It can be argued that the risk of the fire spreading outweighed the idea of leaving the wilderness to itself.

 Yet, one of the reasons the Pagami Creek fire would explode the way it did was due to a 100 years of fire suppression in the area.
 Consequently, no large-scale fire had impacted the area in a 100 years.
 The fuel on the ground was vast and ready and ready to burn.
 And it did.
 Had we not suppressed fires in earlier years, it is likely that the Pagami Creek fire would have been much less significant.